 Can a surround match my kitchen counters?

 It can, or you can choose a complementary stone for a coordinated but layered look.
+Matching tones and finishes is often more elegant than an exact match.

 Design your fireplace surround